rymitch/dotfiles/README.md

    This has the disadvantage that some tools will automatically expand the link for display.
-That means the ugly `/cygdrive/c` will show up when you don't want it to.
+That means the ugly `/cygdrive/c` can sometimes show up when I don't want it to.

 2. Use a mount point.